mirror/boost/libs/ptr_container/doc/reference.rst

 Serialization
 +++++++++++++

-As of version 1.34.0 of Boost, the library support serialization via `Boost.Serialization`__.
+As of version 1.34.0 of Boost, the library supports serialization via `Boost.Serialization`__.

 .. __: ../../serialization/index.html